List of Assassin's Creed characters: Napoléon Bonaparte

 Napoléon Bonaparte (voiced by Brent Skagford) (1769–1821) was a French military and political leader of Corsican descent who ruled first as the First Consul of France from 1799 to 1804, then as emperor from 1804 to 1815.
 He rose to power amidst the chaos and political turmoil of the French Revolution.

 He is an acquaintance to Arno.

 Characters of Assassin's Creed Syndicate

 Jacob and Evie Frye

 Jacob Frye (9 November 1847 – unknown) and Evie Frye (9 November 1847 – unknown) are British Assassins who were active in Victorian London.
-Born at a time when the Assassin presence in London is virtually nonexistent, they fight to restore the Assassins to prominence in the city, crippling the Templar presence in the process.
+Born at a time when the Assassin presence in London is virtually non-existent, they fight to restore the Assassins to prominence in the city, crippling the Templar presence in the process.
 Jacob is voiced by Paul Amos, and Evie and is voiced by Victoria Atkin.

-Galina Voronina

-Galina Voronina is a Russian Master Assassin.
-Like Desmond, she acquires most of her abilities by reliving her ancestors' memories in the Animus and taking advantage of the Bleeding effect.
-She is forced into the Animus by her mother, and eventually contacts the Assassin Gavin Banks for help.
-She is able to escape, but her sister dies and her mother commits suicide.
-After her prolonged exposure to the Animus, her mental health is compromised; Rebecca admits to seeing Galina believing she was conversing with her dead sister.
-A skilled assassin, Galina engages and defeats an Abstergo Sigma Team during Assassin's Creed Syndicate.
-She is about to kill Juhani, but is forced to cover Shaun and Rebecca's escape after the latter is shot.

 Lydia Frye

-Lydia Frye (19 March 1893 – unknown) is a British Assassin operating in London during World War I, and is Jacob's granddaughter and Evie's grandniece.
-She crosses paths with Winston Churchill and assassinates Templar agents attempting to prolong the war, one of whom was a Sage.
+Lydia Frye (19 March 1893 – unknown) is a British Assassin operating in London during World War I, crossing paths with Winston Churchill, and is Jacob's granddaughter and Evie's grandniece.
+She assassinates Templar agents attempting to prolong the war, one of whom was a Sage.
 She appears within the Helix missions in Assassin's Creed Syndicate.